 One common way prosecutors get witnesses to appear in court is by issuing a subpoena, a court order requiring a person to testify as a witness or produce documents that can be used as evidence of a crime.
 There are two types of subpoenas: Subpoena ad testificandum and subpoena duces tecum.
 In this case, we will focus on subpoena ad testificandum, a type of subpoena that requires a person to go to court and testify as a witness.

-With this in mind, if you received a subpoena to testify as a witness in court, or a subpoena ad testificandum, you are required by law to appear and testify.
+In California, if you received a subpoena to testify as a witness in court or a subpoena ad testificandum, you are required by law to appear and testify.
 If you don’t show up in court or refuse to testify after getting subpoenaed, you will be held in contempt of court.
 This is a crime.